krupalitrivedi/calculator/README.md

  4. Select `Download zip`
  5. Unzip and run them in your editor

-Alternativdly, you can use the [Codepen](https://codepen.io/krupalitrivedi/pen/Yzamwjz) link to see the project without downloading the files.
+Alternatively, you can use the [Codepen](https://codepen.io/krupalitrivedi/pen/Yzamwjz) link to see the project without downloading the files.

 ## Features to be added:
 - Getting Result when "Enter" key is pressed